SantiagoRangel/mvst-githubsearch-test/README.md

 # Github repositories searcher

 This is a test project made for MVST.
 In this site a user can look for a Github user and take a look at their repositories.
 A filtering features is enabled for these.
-Live url : [Link Text](https://mvst-githubsearch-test.vercel.app/)
+Live url: [https://mvst-githubsearch-test.vercel.app/](https://mvst-githubsearch-test.vercel.app/)

 ## How to run

 To run this project make sure you cloned the repository and then run the following commands from the root folder.
 Before running the commands and a .env file containing the Github graphql api endpoint as well as a Github authentication token.
+Please use pnpm as the package manager.

 ```console
 VITE_GITHUB_TOKEN=<API TOKEN>